devillecodes/javascript-links/README.md

 # JavaScript Links

 These are links that I've found useful and want to keep track of for future reference.
-This is by no means meant to be an exhaustive list of every JavaScript link available, but rather a place to collect links that I've come accross and found useful.
+This is by no means meant to be an exhaustive list of every JavaScript link available, but rather a place to collect links that I've come across and found useful.

 ## Libraries